stamat/poops/example/src/markup/docs/config-reference.md

 > The schema is hand-written, so it can drift from the code.
 Poops' test suite validates it
 > against the draft-07 meta-schema, then validates its own `poops.json` and every complete example
 > on this site against it.
 Its top-level keys are asserted to be exactly the set the CLI accepts,
-> its `exec` stages exactly the ones that fire, and its `markup.options` a superset of what the
+> its `exec` keys exactly the ones that fire, and its `markup.options` a superset of what the
 > markup engine reads.
 A per-entry `options` object — mostly esbuild's and PostCSS's, not Poops' —
 > has no such list, so if the editor does not offer an option this page documents, the schema is
 > behind, and that is worth reporting.